ultralytics/ultralytics/docs/modes/index.md

 Ultralytics YOLOv8 supports several **modes** that can be used to perform different tasks.
 These modes are:

-* **Train**: This mode is used for training a YOLOv8 model on a custom dataset.
+**Train**: For training a YOLOv8 model on a custom dataset.
-* **Val**: This mode is used for validating a YOLOv8 model after it has been trained.
+**Val**: For validating a YOLOv8 model after it has been trained.
-* **Predict**: This mode is used for making predictions using a trained YOLOv8 model on new images or videos.
+**Predict**: For making predictions using a trained YOLOv8 model on new images or videos.
-* **Export**: This mode is used for exporting a YOLOv8 model to a format that can be used for deployment.
+**Export**: For exporting a YOLOv8 model to a format that can be used for deployment.
-* **Track**: This mode is used for tracking objects in real-time using a YOLOv8 model.
+**Track**: For tracking objects in real-time using a YOLOv8 model.
-* **Benchmark**: This mode is used for benchmarking the performance of a YOLOv8 model on a custom dataset.
+**Benchmark**: For benchmarking YOLOv8 exports (ONNX, TensorRT, etc.) speed and accuracy.

 ## [Train](train.md)